barrowkwan/gocd_golang_agent/README.md

 # A simple demo of elastic docker agents with GoCD

-In this demo, I build a Docker image that utilizes the experimental golang agent (https://github.com/gocd-contrib/gocd-golang-agent)
+In this demo, I build a Docker image that utilizes the experimental golang agent (https://github.com/gocd-contrib/gocd-golang-agent) and can be used with the GoCD docker elastic agents plugin.

 ## Install GoCD server, version 16.9 or greater